Skip to main content

 Latin America

-This is an international governmental body for cooperation among Ibero-American countries in different areas, including education.
-Its goal is to promote the universal right to education and to improve quality and equity in lifelong learning.
+International governmental organization for multilateral cooperation among Spanish and Portuguese-speaking Ibero-American countries in various fields, including education.
+The OEI aims to promote the universality of the right to education and improve the quality and equity of education throughout life.

 Among the initiatives in which Spain participates, the following can be mentioned: the Ibero-American Intergovernmental Network for Technical Cooperation for Special Needs Education (RIINE), the Ibero-American Education Network for Young People and Adults (RIEJA) and the Ibero-American Network of Information and Communication Technology and Education (RIATE).